DHTMLX/docs-suite/docs/form/api/simplevault/simplevault_clear_method.md

 # clear()

-@short: clears a value of a SimpleVault control
+@short: clears the value of a SimpleVault control

 @signature: {'clear(): void;'}